szczyglis-dev/py-gpt/docs/source/functions.rst

 .. image:: images/v2_code_execute.png
    :width: 400

-A special system prompt responsible for invoking commands is added to the main system prompt if the ``Execute commands`` option is active.
+When native API function calls are disabled, a special system prompt responsible for invoking commands is added to the main system prompt if the ``Execute commands`` option is active.

 However, there is an additional possibility to define your own commands and execute them with the help of GPT.
 These are functions - defined on the OpenAI API side and described using JSON objects.
 You can find a complete guide on how to define functions here: